elinucknack/rpicamera/README.md

 ### Usage

-After the connection to the MQTT server, the RPi Camera sends its state every 15 seconds and after the state change using the `rpicamera-topic/state` topic.
+After the connection to the MQTT server, the RPi Camera sends its state every 15 seconds and after the state change using the `rpicamera-topic/state` topic, the `retain` flag is set to `true` and the `QoS` flag is set to `2`.

 The device state contains the following data:
 - `on` (boolean)
 - `timestamp` (Unix time in seconds)

-You can set the stream on using the `rpicamera-topic/on` topic.
+You can set the stream on using the `rpicamera-topic/on` topic, set the `retain` flag to `false`.

-You can set the stream off using the `rpicamera-topic/off` topic.
+You can set the stream off using the `rpicamera-topic/off` topic, set the `retain` flag to `false`.

 The MJPEG stream is accessible only on localhost by default (http:\/\/localhost:<stream_port>/stream).
 To make it available outside of localhost, you need to allow the stream port using a firewall (e.g. `ufw`).
 You can also enforce the usage of HTTPS instead of HTTP or secure the stream by some authentication method using an Apache2 or an nginx proxy.